-- G. Wireless Facility Standards - (1) Support Structure.
-In all cases, structures offering visually the least obtrusive silhouettes such as monopole and stealth facilities shall be required unless the applicant presents written proof of the technological impracticability of such. - (2) Height. - (a) Ground-mounted wireless telecommunications towers shall not exceed the height of the nearest tree line plus50 feet.
-No tower shall exceed 150 feet in height in any zoning district. - (b) Structure mounted wireless telecommunications facilities shall not increase the height of the original structure by more than 15 feet above the highest point of a flat or mansard roof or 15 feet above the height at the midpoint between the peak and the eave of other roof styles, unless the facility is completely camouflaged (for example, a facility within a flag pole, steeple or chimney) and in no event shall the height exceed 35 feet. - (c) The Planning Board may grant a waiver to the height requirements upon written request from the applicant and written justification for the need for such waiver request to achieve meeting mandated coverage requirements.
-Such waiver shall be adopted by majority resolution. - (3) Setbacks.
-Any proposed tower and/or other proposed wireless telecommunications facility structure shall be located on a single parcel of land and shall be set back from abutting parcels and road and street lines by the minimum of a distance equal to one hundred and ten percent (110%) of the height of the proposed tower or wireless telecommunications facility structure, or the existing setback requirement for the applicable land use designation, whichever is greater.
+- G. Wireless facility standards. - a.
+Support structure.
+In all cases, structures offering visually the least obtrusive silhouettes such as monopole and stealth facilities shall be required unless the applicant presents written proof of the technological impracticability of such. - b.
+Height. - i.
+Ground-mounted wireless telecommunications towers shall not exceed the height of the nearest tree line plus 50 feet.
+No tower shall exceed 150 feet in height in any zoning district. - ii.
+The Planning Board may grant a waiver to the height requirements upon written request from the applicant and written justification for the need for such waiver request to achieve meeting mandated coverage requirements.
+Such waiver shall be adopted by majority resolution. - c.
+Setbacks.
+Any proposed tower and/or other proposed wireless telecommunications facility structure shall be located on a single parcel of land and shall be set back from abutting parcels and road and street lines by the minimum of a distance equal to 110% of the height of the proposed tower or wireless telecommunications facility structure, or the existing setback requirement for the applicable land use designation, whichever is greater.
 If the wireless facility is shown to employ breakpoint technology, the Planning Board may consider such technology in the determination of the height.
-Setback distances shall be calculated from the fenced perimeter of the equipment compound. - (4) Color.
+Setback distances shall be calculated from the fenced perimeter of the equipment compound. - d.
+Color.
 Structure colors shall be a single color and shall be subject to approval of the Planning Board, except in such case as is determined by the Planning Board to aid in minimizing the visual effect.
-Accessory facilities shall maximize use of building materials, colors and textures designed to blend with the natural surroundings. - (5) Lighting.
+Accessory facilities shall maximize use of building materials, colors and textures designed to blend with the natural surroundings. - e.
+Lighting.
 Structures shall not be artificially lighted except as may be required by the Federal Aviation Administration (FAA).
-Lighting of the equipment compound shall be full-cutoff fixtures located so as not to project light onto neighboring properties or roadways. - (6) Security.
+Lighting of the equipment compound shall be full-cutoff fixtures located so as not to project light onto neighboring properties or roadways. - f.
+Security.
 All wireless telecommunications facilities and antennas shall be located, fenced, or otherwise secured in a manner that prevents unauthorized access.
-All antennas, towers, utilities, and other supporting structures, including guy wires, shall be completely fenced for security to a height of eight feet and gated in such a manner that they cannot be climbed or collided with and transmitters and telecommunications control points shall be installed in such a manner that they are readily accessible only to persons authorized to operate or service them.
+All antennas, towers, utilities, and other supporting structures, including guy wires, shall be completely fenced for security to a height of eight feet and gated in such a manner that they cannot be climbed or collided with, and transmitters and telecommunications control points shall be installed in such a manner that they are readily accessible only to persons authorized to operate or service them.
 Use of razor wire is not permitted.